 The Existing Building category was dropped in 2016 and is now given as an award to a worthy conservation, restoration or reuse project.
 Past winners have included The Studio by Bradley Van Der Straeten Architects and Ansty Plum by Coppin Dockray .

 The judges retain the right to award a Judges’ Special Award to any entered project that is worthy of merit.
-Past winners have included Endless Stair by dRMM Architects and BSkyB Believe in Better Building by Arup and Woodland Classrooms, Belvue School by Studio Weave.
+Past winners have included BSkyB Believe in Better Building by Arup and Woodland Classrooms, Belvue School by Studio Weave.